-3. Firmly push the rear hooks onto the rear floor pins by pushing down on the rear of the seat.

-- 4. Try to raise the seat to check that it is locked down. - Lift the seatback recliner lever or pull the nylon strap on the back of the seat and raise the seatback until it locks upright. - Push and pull on the seatback to check that it is locked. - 7.
-If you have the 40/60 seat, attach the mini-buckle so that the safety belt is ready for use when a passenger uses the seat.
+- Firmly push the rear hooks onto the rear floor pins by pushing down on the rear of the seat. - 5.
+Try to raise the seat to check that it is locked down. - Lift the seatback recliner lever or pull the nylon strap on the back of the seat and raise the seatback until it locks upright. - Push and pull on the seatback to check that it is locked.